precisely/rapids/doc/architecture.md

 16. Storing and regenerating closures.

   Closures require special handling by the compiler.
 Persisting functions at runtime to a durable store is difficult - but also unnecessary.
-Closures, however, contain data that must be passed between continuations.
+Closures, however, contain data that must be passed between partition functions.
 The compiler includes a partitioner that recognizes local function definitions.
 In Clojure, this is implemented by recognizing forms that begin with `fn` or `fn*`.
 When such forms are encountered, the compiler arranges for the function to be included in a vector associated with the flow object itself.
 The index of the local function in this array is called the _local function index_.

   The `(fn ...)` form is substituted with a record representing the closure, `Closure`.
 It is a three tuple containing (1) a reference to the flow, (2) the local function index and (3) the bindings up to that point.
 By analyzing the function body, it's possible to reduce the size of the object which must be stored in the closure to just the variables captured by the closure, however, since the storage system could also include a compression layer, this may not provide much additional value.

   Note that the `Closure` object contains only persistable data, and contains all of the information required to call the local function with the appropriate local bindings.
-By making this object callable (a simple matter of implementing the `IFn` interface in Clojure), it can be passed to other continuations within the flow or even to other flows.
+By making this object callable (a simple matter of implementing the `IFn` interface in Clojure), it can be passed to other partition functions within the flow or even to other flows.
 A similar technique can be used for implementing local flow definitions and treating them as first class objects.

-17. Guarding against invalid continuation.
+17. Guarding against invalid partition function.

   By adding a `permit` value to the `Suspend` signal, and storing this value in the Run, a requirement can be created for the caller of `continue!`.
 This is useful for preventing a client from responding to an earlier part of the flow.
 The `listen!` function is modified to take an optional argument `:permit` which must be matched with a value provided to the `continue!` function.
 The simplest version of this would just be to match the values exactly, but more sophisticated matching is possible by including a function.
 For example, the permit could be a private key.
 The client could be provided a public key and required to encode some value (e.g., the data) with that key and provide it as the permit.